 The Alarm has a combined test/hush button.
-When the alarm sounds, pressing the test/hush button will immediately silence the alarm for a period of 10 minutes, if due to heat, or 4 minutes, if due to CO (the red light will continue to flash).
+When the alarm sounds, pressing the test/hush button will immediately silence the alarm for a period of 10 minutes, if due to fire, or 4 minutes, if due to CO (the red light will continue to flash).
 After that period of time the Alarm will reset to normal functionality.
 In the case of CO, the Alarm can only be silenced once during a CO incident and only if the CO level detected is < 150ppm.

-Note: To stop all alarms on an interconnected system, press the test/hush button on the Alarm sensing heat, CO or smoke (i.e. the one with the red LED alarm indicator flashing rapidly) to silence all Alarms.
-Pressing the test/hush button on any other Alarm will not cancel the source Alarm.
+Note: To stop all Alarms on an interconnected system, press the test/hush button on the Alarm sensing smoke/heat/CO (i.e. the one with the red LED alarm indicator flashing rapidly) to silence all Alarms.
+Pressing the test/hush button on any other Alarm will not cancel the alarm.

 Alternatively, in an interconnected system fitted with a Control switch, you can identify the source Alarm by pressing the LOCATE switch.
-When all Alarms are sounding, it will silence all Alarms apart from the Alarm that is sensing fire / smoke / heat / CO.
+When all Alarms are sounding, it will silence all Alarms apart from the Alarm that is sensing Fire/Smoke/Heat/CO.

 If the source of the alarm is due to carbon monoxide, only use the control switch in line of sight of the CO Alarm to silence it.
+(Note: The Ei450 can not remotely silence a CO Alarm).